 More marketing analyst behavioral interview questions:

 Tip: Showcase your collaboration, critical thinking, and management skills.
-Highlight your past successes, and quantify your contributions as much as possible.
+Highlight your past successes and quantify your contributions as much as possible.

-The specific formula used can vary based on business models and goals, but a common approach is to calculate CLTV using the following formula:
+A common approach is to calculate CLTV using the following formula:

 CLTV = Average Purchase Value * Purchase Frequency * Customer Lifespan